Volkswagen Iltis: Bombardier Iltis

 Volkswagen announced the construction of a C$100 million plant to be constructed after Bombardier received the rights to manufacture the Iltis in Canada.
-Volkwagen picked Barrie, Ontario, at first, but agreed to allow the vehicles to be constructed in Valcourt, Quebec, instead.
+Volkswagen picked Barrie, Ontario, at first, but agreed to allow the vehicles to be constructed in Valcourt, Quebec, instead.

-In 1983, Ottawa announced the purchase of 1,900 Iltises for C$68 million, with a grant of C$1.3 million grant to expand the production line and C$700,000 for Bombardier to manufacture and market a civilian version of the Iltis.
+In 1983, the Canadian government announced the purchase of 1,900 Iltises for C$68 million, with a grant of C$1.3 million to expand the production line and C$700,000 grant for Bombardier to manufacture and market a civilian version of the Iltis.
 In 1984, Bombardier-made Iltises were sold to Belgium.
 In 1985, Ottawa purchased 600 Iltises under a C$15 million contract.

-All Bombardier production was halted by 1986.
+Bombardier production of the Iltis was halted by 1986.

 Specifications

 The engine has a low 8.2: 1 compression ratio, allowing it to run on low-octane gasoline.
 The four-wheel drive is engaged by a lever on the floor, as are the optional differential locks.
 The car has rack-and-pinion steering and many suspension parts are the same at all four corners.
 The interior is minimal, although the seats, from the contemporary Volkswagen Passat, were considered surprisingly comfortable by period observers.
 The tiny back seat has two individually folding seatbacks, but can be considered mainly an occasional seat.